ezEngine/ezEngine/Documentation/General/BuildSystem/HowToUseCMake.md

   * Run the CMake GUI.

-  * For "Where is the source code" select "Trunk".
+  * For "Where is the source code" select the ezEngine "Trunk" directory.

   * For "Where to build the binaries" select an empty folder, where you want the solution to end up in, for example "Trunk/Workspace", but it can also be somewhere completely different (e.g. another hard drive even).